KartikTalwar/gmail.js/README.md

 This is the key feature of gmail.js.
 This method allows you to add triggers to all of these actions so you can build your custom extension/tool with this library.

-You simply specify the action nane and your function that the method will return data to when the actions are triggered and it does the rest. **You can have multiple triggers**
+You simply specify the action name and your function that the method will return data to when the actions are triggered and it does the rest. **You can have multiple triggers**

 Your callback will be fired directly after Gmail's XMLHttpRequest has been sent off the the Gmail servers.